runtimeverification/evm-semantics/VERIFICATION.md

   - `spec_file` is the file to look in for specifications.
 This file is read like with `kevm prove —pyk …`; the `KProve.get_claims` invokes the frontend.
   - `--claim claim_label` option is added, but unlike the `kevm prove --pyk ...`, you can only repeat it once.
 This option lets you select an individual claim out of the `spec_file`; if not supplied, it’s assumed that only one spec is present.
   - `--spec-module spec_module` is also an inherited option.
-- Updates the `tests/failing-symbolic.pyk` list to remove a bunch of working on RPC prover.

 A running example: